 Yabeny was charged with assault resulting in serious bodily injury and child abuse.
 He pled guilty to the assault charge and the child abuse charge was dropped as a condition of his plea agreement.

 Yabeny has been in federal custody since his arrest on Oct.
-26 and he will remain in custody until his
+26 and he will remain in custody until his sentencing hearing, according to court documents

 The case was prosecuted as part of program with the Justice Department's Office on Violence Against Women.
 The program aims to ensure violent crimes against Native women are prosecuted in tribal or federal court, the U.S. Attorney's Office said.